MiddeyKonsults/kops-k8s/README.md

 sudo passwd ubuntu
 ```

-#To manage your cluster from the kops server:
-	kops export kubeconfig --admin

 # 11c) To list nodes

 	  kubectl get nodes

+** To manage your cluster from the kops server **
+	kops export kubeconfig --admin
+	kops validate cluster

 # 12) To Delete Cluster